 Improving Your Cholesterol

 Cholesterol is good for you.
 Your body is made up of trillions of cells, and cholesterol helps repair them.
 Too much cholesterol, however, can cause a hardening of your arteries, leading to heart disease and stroke.
+Improving your cholesterol centers on much reducing more than just diet.

 Dietary vs. Non-Dietary Cholesterol – The Key!